alberthun/legacy-sense-docs/guides/002-sdks/001-ios-sdk.md

 [SGSDK deviceId];
 ```

-To force sensors update, it give data sensor's data in `SensorUpdateDelegate`:
+To force sensors to update on-demand:
 ```objc
 [SGSDK forceSensorUpdate];
 ```
+This will return sensor data in `SensorUpdateDelegate`

 #### Getting Sensor Data Events